 Following the concert, the Skeletons in the Closet tour of the cemetery begins.
 The historical walking tour includes stories about some of the famous people buried at the cemetery but is not a ghost tour.
 The concert and tour sell out every year, so get your tickets early.

 Other Halloween events hosted by the cemetery this October include the Tombstones & Trees morning walking tour and Saturday evening Ghost Stories.
-Check the website for more information.
+Events take place on the last two weekends in October; check the website for more information.

 Indianapolis Haunted Houses

-Ready to be terrified?
-Indianapolis has many haunted attractions that will leave your blood-curdling.
-Attractions include everything from traditional haunted houses to insane asylums, corn mazes, and much more.
+If you're truly looking for a thrill this Halloween season, you and your family can head to one of several haunted houses around the Indianapolis area.
+The city has many haunted attractions that will leave your blood-curdling, which include everything from traditional haunted houses to insane asylums, corn mazes, and much more.
 Be prepared to be scared.
 Ticket prices vary per attraction.